 How Can DPGO Help?

-DPGO users have access to a range of management capabilities that means the running of their short-term rental business is easier than ever.
+DPGO users have access to a range of management capabilities which means the operations of their short-term rental business are easier than ever.
 And now, thanks to our newly debuted PMS connections, Hostfully, HostAway, and iGMS customers can now optimize their pricing with DPGO through their existing PMS interface!

 Every aspect of your pricing strategy is customizable with DPGO, and you can set your discounts ahead of time, as well as the circumstances in which you want to offer said discount.
-Not only does this make your life easier, but it also speeds up the booking process, which we all know affects your ranking in Airbnb search results.
+Not only does this make your life easier, but it also speeds up the booking process!
+This will affect your ranking in Airbnb search results.

 Pingback: 7 Professional Tips to Effectively Promote Your Vacation Rental Listing - Pure Travel